-Empathy is putting yourself in another’s shoes.
-It’s about seeing their struggles from their own perspective and feeling their sorrow as it is your own.
+Empathy is putting yourself in another person’s shoes.
+It’s about seeing their struggles from their own perspective and feeling what they’re feeling as it is your own.
 It’s the ability to visualize yourself in that person’s situation.

 All of us have different experiences that molded us into who we are today.
 These experiences also shape our perceptions of things and people.
 This is why it’s not always easy to understand what others are going through.
 We did not experience all that they had experienced so it’s hard to imagine ourselves in their situations.

 But we can always TRY to understand where they’re coming from.
 As humans, one of our defining characteristics is our capacity for empathy.
 We are innately emotionally intelligent and our brains are hardwired to empathize with others.
 We don’t always need to experience homelessness to empathize with homeless people.
 Nor do we need to lose a loved one to empathize with those who did.
 What matters is the willingness to understand their circumstances from their point of view.

 1. Listen With a Goal to Understand

-Most of the time, people just need someone to unload to.
+Most of the time, people just need to feel heard.
 This is why listening is one of the first steps to showing empathy.
-So if you do decide to lend your ear to someone, listen with a goal to understand.
+And if you do decide to lend your ear to someone, listen with a goal to understand.

 Many of us don’t really like listening to people whining about their lot in life.
 Especially if we too have our own burdens to bear.
 So most of the time, their words just go in one ear and out the other.
 We listen just for the sake of listening and not because we want to understand.

 But if you really want to show empathy, actively listen to what they have to say.
 Let them talk with no interruption.
 Let them pour their heart out.
 Look at their facial expressions and read between the lines.
-Listen not just to their words but to the silent screams of frustration welling up inside them.
-Sometimes, it takes only one person who is willing to listen to take someone out of their misery.
+Listen carefully not just to their words but to the silent screams of frustration welling up inside them.
+Sometimes, it takes only one person who is willing to listen and understand to take someone out of their misery.

 2. Ask With Genuine Curiosity

-Questions like “How are you?” or “How’s your day” can be a great conversation opener.
+Asking questions like “How are you?” or “How’s your day” is a great way to start conversations.
 But most of the time, we only ask people those questions out of politeness rather than genuine curiosity.
 That’s why most conversations start and end with those questions.

 But as one clinical psychologist puts it: the core of empathy is curiosity.
 If you really want to understand someone, you need to dig deeper.
 Show that you are interested in what they have to say.
 Rather than just asking how their day went, let them talk about something interesting that happened to them.
 But not in a way that makes them feel like they’re in a job interview or in a therapist’s office.
 Ask them like you would a friend or a loved one.
 A simple act like this not only builds rapport but also makes the person feel that they matter and that someone cares for them.

 3. Be Present

 This is why being present and paying attention to people is a great way to show sympathy.
 If you can keep your focus on the person in front of you, it will tell them that you’re willing to listen.
 It shows that you really care about them and that you’re someone they can pour their heart out to.